Paul Avenue station

-Paul Avenue was a Caltrain station located in the Bayview neighborhood of San Francisco, California.
+Paul Avenue station was a Caltrain station located in the Bayview neighborhood of San Francisco, California.
 The lightly used station was closed on August 1, 2005, and the platform and shelter were removed in 2009.
 A replacement station to the north has been proposed.

 History

 Soon after Caltrans took over operation of the Peninsula Commute service, a study was published in 1982 recommending that Paul Avenue be closed.
 Service was reduced after the 1982 study.
 A 1987 ridership survey showed that on a typical weekday, 37 northbound passengers disembarked at Paul, 1 northbound passenger embarked, and 43 southbound passengers disembarked.
 In the late 1990s, Caltrain staff recommended that the station be closed due to low ridership – it was located away from residential and commercial areas, and riders found it unsafe.
 It was to require $3.65 million to stabilize a crumbling embankment, and modernizing the station was to have cost significantly more.
 However, the Caltrain board voted in February 1999 to keep the station open due to pressure from the neighborhood and from mayor Willie Brown.

 After the Caltrain Express project was completed in 2004, only four weekday trains stopped at Paul Avenue: one northbound and one southbound local in the early morning, and one northbound and one southbound local in the evening.
 Before its closure in 2005, service remained at four weekday local trains, and no service on weekends.